-In order to become a CPD provider, you will need to complete the appropriate form (available on our website) and return it, along with the annual provider fee of £45 to our CPD team, who will acknowledge receipt within three working days.
-Your application will then be passed to our panel of CPD approvers for consideration.
+In order to become a CPD provider, you will need to complete the appropriate form (available on our website) and return it, along with paying the annual provider fee of \pounds 45.
+Our CPD team, who will acknowledge receipt within three working days.
+Your application will then be passed to our CPD approvers for consideration.
 They will respond to you within ten working days following receipt of both the fee and the form, to advise either that your application has been processed and provisional provider status granted, or to ask you for further information to support your application.